panique/huge/README.md

 Then check your server's IP / domain.
 Everything should work fine.

-#### Testing with demo user
+#### Testing with demo users

+By default there are two demo users, a normal user and an admin user.
+For more info on that please have a look on the user role part of the small documentation block inside this readme.

+Normal user: Username is `demo2`, password is `12345678`.
+The user is already activated.
-By default HUGE has a demo-user: username is `demo`, password is `12345678`.
+Admin user (can delete and suspend other users): Username is `demo`, password is `12345678`.
 The user is already activated.

 ### What the hell are .travis.yml, .scrutinizer.yml etc. ?